 - Communication: send the data to another recipient from a source system or device through electronic means.

-1.4.-The SUPPLIER may alter, at any time, the personalñ and material means used to provide the Services, as long as (i) it has obtained the prior written consent of the Data Controller and (ii) this does not prevent it from complying with the obligations mentioned in this Agreement.
+1.4.-The SUPPLIER may alter, at any time, the personal and material means used to provide the Services, as long as (i) it has obtained the prior written consent of the Data Controller and (ii) this does not prevent it from complying with the obligations mentioned in this document.

-1.5.-None of the services arising from this Agreement is understood to be provided on an exclusive basis.
-Consequently, the SUPPLIER may offer the same type of services to third parties other than the Client, provided that this does not prevent it from properly fulfilling its obligations under this Agreement.
+1.5.-None of the services arising from the Agreement is understood to be provided on an exclusive basis.
+Consequently, the SUPPLIER may offer the same type of services to third parties other than the Client, provided that this does not prevent it from properly fulfilling its obligations under the Agreement.

 TWO.
 DURATION AND VALIDITY OF AGREEMENT.

-2.1.-This Contract is fully effective and valid, coming into force from the day it is signed, and will terminate as soon as the SUPPLIER ceases to process the Personal Data on behalf of the Client.
+2.1.- This DPA is fully effective and valid, coming into force from the day it is accepted, and will terminate as soon as the SUPPLIER ceases to process the Personal Data on behalf of the Client.

-2.2.-If the obligations set out in this Agreement are undetermined or simply last longer, they shall remain in force even if the validity of the Agreement has been terminated for other purposes.
+2.2.- If the obligations set out in this DPA are undetermined or simply last longer, they shall remain in force even if the validity of the Agreement has been terminated for other purposes.

 THREE.
 OBLIGATIONS OF THE PARTIES.